Article 50 · transparency · in force since 2 August 2026

 Usually 1 to 2 short interviews, an overview of your chatbots and generative AI use cases and one review moment.
 We do most of the drafting.

 Start with the transparency check.
-We determine which chatbots, generative AI and AI content belong in scope and which Article 50 duties are missing.
+We determine which applications are in scope and which disclosure, marking or information duty fits your role.

 Rivium Westlaan 46, Capelle aan den IJsselCoC 90283597